2022–23 Philippines Football League: Teams

 All 6 clubs from the previous PFL season are set to compete, with Maharlika Manila and United City competing for the first time in 2 years, having taken a break during the 2021 Copa Paulino Alcantara.
-Dynamic Herb Cebu were given a provisional club license, which would have allow the club to debut in the cancelled 2021 season, but due to the season's cancellation, 2022 will be their first league season in the Philipine top flight.
+Dynamic Herb Cebu were given a provisional club license, which would have allow the club to debut in the cancelled 2021 season, but due to the season's cancellation, 2022 was their first league season in the Philippine top flight.

 Two potential new entries in the 2022 season were LAOS (Leyte Association of Organized Sports), who last competed in the 2016 United Football League, and new club Rapids F.C. from Cagayan de Oro.
 The two clubs started their license application process at the same time as Dynamic Herb Cebu.
 However, the PFF approved Cebu's license while the other two clubs' licenses were still found lacking in requirements.
 United City withdrew mid-season in February 2023.
+Azkal Development Team soon withdrew as well in May 2023.